jay-chalkstep/cardmock/documentation/COLLABORATION_IMPLEMENTATION.md

 ### Issue: Email notifications not sending
 **Solution**:
-1. Check `SENDGRID_API_KEY` is set in `.env.local`
+1. Check `RESEND_API_KEY` is set in `.env.local`
-2. Verify SendGrid sender email is verified
+2. Verify Resend sender email is verified
-3. Check server logs for SendGrid errors
+3. Check server logs for Resend errors
-4. Emails will skip silently if SendGrid is not configured (intentional)
+4. Emails will skip silently if Resend is not configured (intentional)

 ### Issue: Canvas not rendering at correct size
 **Solution**: Clear browser cache.
 Ensure container element has proper dimensions.
 Check `canvasDimensions` state in MockupCanvas component.